preaudc/tech-articles/FlumeFileChannel.md

 As stated in the preamble to this article, the issue is that several Flume agents suddenly stop writing data on HDFS

-Luckily, Flume offers several metrics to monitor sources, channels and sinks and see what's going on:
+Luckily, Flume offers several metrics to monitor sources, channels and sinks.

+Let's see what's going on:

 ```shell
 # Replace <agent monitoring port> by the numerical monitoring port.